-- We screen with low-dose CT scan for lung cancer, which results in less radiation exposure than standard CT imaging.
+- We use low-dose CT scans, which results in less radiation exposure than standard CT imaging.

-- We comply with comprehensive standards based on best practices for controlling screening quality, radiation dose and diagnostic procedures such as those developed by the National Comprehensive Cancer Network and the International Early Lung Cancer Action Program.
+- We comply with all comprehensive standards based on best practices for controlling screening quality, radiation dose and diagnostic procedures.

-- We work with a multidisciplinary clinical team to carry out a coordinated continuum of care for screening, diagnosis and disease management based on best practices which include:
+- We work with a multidisciplinary clinical team to follow patients from screening to diagnosis and disease management based on best practices.

-Those interested in lung cancer screening should contact their primary care provider for a referral to our program, or they may contact our thoracic nurse navigator directly by calling 503-215-6014.
+Those interested in lung cancer screening should contact their primary care provider.